getampt/docs/tasks.md

 ## Timeouts

 By default tasks will timeout after 30 seconds.
 To change the default, you can specify an object as your second parameter with the `timeout` option.
 Timeouts are specified in milliseconds and must be a positive integer.
-As of now (during private beta), scheduled tasks support a maximum timeout of 30 minutes (1800000ms).

 ```javascript
 task("long running task", { timeout: 1200000 }, (event) => {